triveniremany/Articles/Azure.md

 </table>

 ## Microsoft Azure Features
-1. Improved Backup and Disaster Recovery
+1. Improved Backup and Disaster Recovery&nbsp;&nbsp;
 	Azure is a backup and disaster recovery dream tool.
 Why?
 Because of its flexibility, advanced site recovery, and built-in integration.
 1. Develop and Host Web and Mobile Apps
 1. Integration with Active Directory